NightPhawks/minetest-season/README.md

 plus Equatorial.
 For now seasons are simply assigned to areas (Area mode) and season only affect player's length of the day, including polar day and night.

-Areas are dispatched as the following (Y axis):
+Areas are dispatched as the following (Z axis):
 - Arctic			(24 km - 32 km North)
 - Boreal Temperate	(12 km - 24 km North)
 - Boreal Tropical	(4 km - 12 km North)